To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 The AB-3 is incredibly heavy-duty, with a 2×2″ and 2×3″ 11-gauge steel construction.
 A ton of users have mentioned how it does not rock around a ton as cheaper decline benches do.
 One user that’s over 270 lbs can perform weighted situps/crunches at 58 degrees and it has no wobble issues whatsoever.
 This is pretty incredible and shows just how high quality it actually is.
 Plus, considering it weighs 117 lbs and has a weight capacity of 1,000 lbs, you’re never going to have to upgrade your bench again.

-The only major gripes that users have reported, is the pad gap being much wider than most benches.
+The only major gripes that users have reported, is the pad gap being much wider than most weight benches.
 Because the pads have a sloped downward angle, if you measure across the top where this slope starts, it’s actually around 6″.
 Sure, for some this might not be an issue but it’s worth pointing out.

 Another plus is that this bench actually includes a leg attachment with it, so you don’t have to worry about investing another $100 like you would with other companies.
-It can be removed and adjusted to your preferences and is higher quality than those offered by REP and Get RX’d.
+It can be removed and adjusted to your preferences and is of higher quality than those offered by REP and Get RX’d.

 Best Value FID Weight Bench – Get RX’d